-Join Scott Hirsch for an in-depth discussion in this video How to make a rich pad, part of Synth Programming Basics.
+Join Scott Hirsch for an in-depth discussion in this video How to make a rich pad, part of Learning Synth Programming.

 One thing synthesizers are great at is creating a bed of sound for your song to develop over.
 This is traditionally called a pad in synth speak.
 In this movie, we'll use Logic Pro 10's Retro to create a synth pad.
 Pads tend to be made up of chords using more than one note or voice at one time.
 So let's go into Retro Synth.
 And under the settings, let's make sure we have a polyphony of well, the default is 16.
 So we have 16 voices that can be heard at once.
 So we'll keep it there.
 Now, one of the keys to making a good pad is to make the sound unfurl slowly.